pombredanne/praetor/README.md

 Praetor is a minimal Web UI for monitoring [Prefect Core](https://docs.prefect.io) flows.
 Airflow is so awesome because of it's UI and it's sad that even more awesome Prefect Core lacks one.

 This is strictly for monitoring task states and looking at logs.
-If you need a fully managed solution, consider user [Prefect Cloud](https://prefect.io).
+If you need a fully managed solution, consider using [Prefect Cloud](https://prefect.io).

 # What it does